OneFormer: One Transformer to Rule Universal Image Segmentation: Method

 \textbf{Transformer Decoder}: We use a multi-scale strategy~\cite{mask2former} to utilize the higher resolution maps inside our transformer decoder.
 Specifically, we feed the object queries ($\mathbf{Q}$) and the multi-scale outputs from the pixel decoder ($F_i$), $i \in \{1/4, 1/8, 1/16, 1/32\}$ as inputs.
 We use the features with resolution $1/8$, $1/16$ and $1/32$ of the original image alternatively to update $\mathbf{Q}$ using a masked cross-attention (CA) operation~\cite{mask2former}, followed by a self-attention (SA) and finally a feed-forward network (FFN).
 We perform these sets of alternate operations $L$ times inside the transformer decoder.

 The final query outputs from the transformer decoder are mapped to a $K+1$ dimensional space for class predictions, where $K$ denotes the number of classes and an extra $+1$ for the \texttt{no-object} predictions.
-To obtain the final masks, we decode the the pixel features ($F_{1/4}$) at $1/4$ resolution of the original image with the help of an \texttt{einsum} operation between $Q$ and $F_{1/4}$.
-During inference, we follow the the same post-processing technique as \cite{mask2former} to obtain the final panoptic, semantic and instance segmentation predictions.
+To obtain the final masks, we decode the pixel features ($F_{1/4}$) at $1/4$ resolution of the original image with the help of an \texttt{einsum} operation between $Q$ and $F_{1/4}$.
+During inference, we follow the same post-processing technique as \cite{mask2former} to obtain the final panoptic, semantic, and instance segmentation predictions.
+We only keep predictions with scores above a threshold of 0.5, 0.8, and 0.8 during post-processing for panoptic segmentation on the ADE20K~\cite{ade20k}, Cityscapes~\cite{cityscapes} and COCO~\cite{coco} datasets, respectively.